Zack Mitchell: Playing career

 As a free agent from the Wild in the off-season, Mitchell joined his second NHL club in agreeing to a one-year, two-way contract with the Los Angeles Kings on 14 July 2018.
-In the 2018–19 season, Mitchell played exclusively with AHL affiliate, the Ontario Reign, posting 15 goals and 31 points in 61 games.
+In the 2018–19 season, Mitchell played exclusively with the Kings' AHL affiliate, the Ontario Reign, posting 15 goals and 31 points in 61 games.

-Leaving the Kings organization at the conclusion of his contract, Mitchell opted to sign his first contract abroad in agreeing to a one-year deal with Russian club, HC Neftekhimik Nizhnekamsk of the KHL on 1 July 2019.
-In his first season abroad in the 2019–20 season, Mitchell made a successful transition away from the North American style, registering 17 goal and 26 points in 54 regular season games with Nizhnekamsk.
+Leaving the Kings organization at the conclusion of his contract, Mitchell opted to sign his first contract abroad in agreeing to a one-year deal with HC Neftekhimik Nizhnekamsk of the KHL on 1 July 2019.
+In his first season abroad in the 2019–20 season, Mitchell made a successful transition away from the North American style, registering 17 goals and 26 points in 54 regular season games with Nizhnekamsk.

-At the conclusion of his contract, Mitchell left Nizhnekamsk as a free agent but continued in the KHL after securing a one-year contract with Latvian based club, Dinamo Riga, on August 4, 2020.
-Registering 6 goals and 9 points in 24 games, Mitchell was traded mid-season from Dinamo Riga to HC Dinamo Minsk on December 28, 2020.
+At the conclusion of his contract, Mitchell left Nizhnekamsk as a free agent but continued in the KHL after securing a one-year contract with Latvian-based club Dinamo Riga, on 4 August 2020.
+Registering 6 goals and 9 points in 24 games, Mitchell was traded mid-season from Dinamo Riga to HC Dinamo Minsk on 28 December 2020.

-After one season in the Swiss National League (NL) with SC Rapperswil-Jona Lakers, Mitchell returned to the KHL in agreeing to a one-year deal with HC Vityaz on June 14, 2022.
+After one season in the Swiss National League (NL) with SC Rapperswil-Jona Lakers, Mitchell returned to the KHL in agreeing to a one-year deal with HC Vityaz on 14 June 2022.
+Mitchell was released from his contract with Vityaz before making an appearance with the club and returned to the Swiss NL, playing just one game in the 2022–23 season with HC Ambrì-Piotta before he was sidelined due to a shoulder injury.

+On 21 June 2023, Mitchell opted to sign a one-year contract with Augsburger Panther of the DEL.
+He put up 5 goals and 18 assists for 23 points in 48 games.